 Share photos to the Greene Barn’s Facebook page and tag them #TheGreeneBarn.
 Thank you!

-The barn is owned by the Forest Preserve District of DuPage County, which has received citizen interest in its future.
+The barn is owned by the Forest Preserve District of DuPage County, which has received much citizen interest in its future.
 Britney Toussaint, Rachel Jenness, Becky Simon and Mary Lou Wehrli have been working with the Forest Preserve District to bring more attention to the cultural asset.
 You are encouraged and welcome to share your thoughts.

 “It is hoped that the barn will connect people of all ages with nature, ecosystems, and cultural heritage,” said Toussaint.

 The Greene Farmstead is located at the north end of the 1,388-acre Greene Valley Forest Preserve in Naperville.
 The preserve features 12-miles of marked trails, an off-leash dog area, a model-craft area, picnic shelters and a youth-group campground.
 It is home to more than 540 native plant species.

 “It is a significant historic place with many stories to tell,” said Simon.
 “We look forward to attracting volunteers and developing a Strategic Plan.”

 For information and to become involved, please call 630-420-2282 or visit TheGreeneBarn.org.

 Join us in celebrating the successessss of the Greene Barn!